Deep water soloing, which is rock climbing above water without ropes, is an unforgettable experience in Vietnam.

 The following is based on my experience deep water soloing in Lan Ha Bay.
 Deep water soloing in other countries is similar, but will not be exactly the same.

-- Gear up and introduction (8am-8:30am).
+- Gear up and introduction (8–8:30 am).
 You’ll arrive at the office and try out different climbing shoes to find the right size.
 When everyone is ready, you’ll get on a short shuttle ride to the harbor.

-- Boat ride (8:30am-9am).
-You’ll wait at the harbor for ~10 minutes before getting on a small boat that fits a dozen people and cruising through the beautiful Lan Ha Bay for ~20 minutes.
-Enjoy the scenery and get to know your fellow climbers!
+- Boat ride (8:30–9 am).
+You’ll wait at the harbor before getting on a small boat.
+Then, you’ll cruise through the beautiful Lan Ha Bay where you’ll get to enjoy the scenery and get to know your fellow climbers.

-- Return to the office and pay (1pm-1:30pm).
+- Return to the office and pay (1–1:30 pm).
 At the end of your session, you’ll be transported back to the Cát Bà office and pay for the tour in cash.

 - The first practice climb and jump is not super high.
 Once you get to a rock, the guide will have you do a baby climb and practice the pencil technique for jumping.
-This first jump is ~10 feet high.
+This first jump is about 10 feet high.

 If everyone on the boat is experienced at deep water soloing, the first jump can be higher, up to the guide’s discretion.

-In the four-hour time span, each person climbed six to eight times.
-It might not sound like much (especially compared to indoor climbing), but the time will go by fast between learning how to climb limestone, jumping, swimming and interacting with other climbers.
+Each person climbed six to eight times.
+It might not sound like much (especially compared to indoor climbing), but the time will go by fast between learning how to climb limestone, jumping, swimming, and interacting with other climbers.

-- It’s ok if you get stuck or if you fall.
-If you’re on a route and are unsure of what to do next, the guide has a laser point and can tell you what to do next to move along the route.
-The guide will also tell you at the beginning the best way to fall if you can’t finish the route.
+- It’s okay if you get stuck or if you fall.
+If you’re on a route and are unsure of what to do next, the guide has a laser point and can guide you along the route.
+They will also tell you the best way to fall if you can’t finish the route.

 - The height of the jump can vary and it can be scary.
 Our group jumped from 10 to 25 feet high.
-If you’ve never jumped from 15+ feet high and you’re not an adrenaline junkie, it can be scary.
+If you’ve never jumped from over 15 feet high and you’re not an adrenaline junkie, it can be scary.

-I struggled with jumping the most in my group and my #1 tip is: the longer you think about it, the harder it becomes to jump, so jump as soon as you can.
+I struggled with jumping the most in my group and my advice is to jump as soon as you can.
+The longer you think about it, the harder it becomes to jump.
 Despite the fear, it was one of the most amazing experiences I had in Vietnam.

 What to Pack and Wear to Deep Water Solo

-The tour group will provide transportation, climbing gear and some light snacks.
+The deep water solo tour group will provide transportation, climbing gear, and some light snacks.
 Here’s what you should bring and wear to deep water solo:

 - Bathing suit or sports bra and shorts.
-You’ll want to wear a bathing suit that stays on you when you hit the water at 15+ feet high.
+You’ll want to wear a bathing suit that stays on you when you hit the water.
 I chose to wear a sports bra and shorts, and my top still didn’t stay on securely all the time, so make sure to wear something tight.

 - Quick dry towel.
 You’ll need something to dry yourself between every climb and at the end of the tour.
 I brought my regular-sized quick-dry towel, which worked great.